przemyslawzalewski/redbird/README.md

 proxy.register("balance.me", "http://172.17.41.6:8080");
 proxy.register("balance.me", "http://172.17.42.6:8080");
 proxy.register("balance.me", "http://172.17.43.6:8080");

-// LetsEncrypt support
-// With Redbird you can get zero conf and automatic SSL certificates for your domains redbird.register('example.com', 'http://172.60.80.2:8082', {
-  ssl: {
-    letsencrypt: {
-      email: 'john@example.com', // Domain owner/admin email
-      production: true, // WARNING: Only use this flag when the proxy is verified to work correctly to avoid being banned!
-    }
-  }
-});

-//
-// LetsEncrypt requires a minimal web server for handling the challenges, this is by default on port 3000
-// it can be configured when initiating the proxy.
-This web server is only used by Redbird internally so most of the time
-// you  do not need to do anything special other than avoid having other web services in the same host running
-// on the same port.

-//
-// HTTP2 Support using LetsEncrypt for the certificates
-//
-var proxy = require('redbird')({
-  port: 80, // http port is needed for LetsEncrypt challenge during request / renewal.
-Also enables automatic http->https redirection for registered https routes.
-  letsencrypt: {
-    path: __dirname + '/certs',
-    port: 9999 // LetsEncrypt minimal web server port for handling challenges.
-Routed 80->9999, no need to open 9999 in firewall.
-Default 3000 if not defined.
-  },
-  ssl: {
-    http2: true,
-    port: 443, // SSL port used to serve registered https routes with LetsEncrypt certificate.
-  }
-});

 ```
 ## About HTTPS

 The HTTPS proxy supports virtual hosts by using SNI (which most modern browsers support: IE7 and above).
 The proxying is performed by hostname, so you must use the same SSL certificates for a given hostname independently of its paths.

-### LetsEncrypt

-Some important considerations when using LetsEncrypt.
-You need to agree to LetsEncrypt [terms of service](https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf).
-When using
-LetsEncrypt, the obtained certificates will be copied to disk to the specified path.
-Its your responsibility to backup, or save persistently when applicable.
-Keep in mind that
-these certificates needs to be handled with care so that they cannot be accessed by malicious users.
-The certificates will be renewed every
-2 months automatically forever.

 ## HTTPS Example

-(NOTE: This is a legacy example not needed when using LetsEncrypt)

 Conceptually HTTPS is easy, but it is also easy to struggle getting it right.
 With Redbird its straightforward, check this complete example: